cloudflare/cloudflare-docs/content/turnstile/get-started/client-side-rendering.md

 ## Refreshing a Widget

-A few seconds before a token is expiring the `expired-callback` is invoked.
+A few seconds before a token expires, the `expired-callback` is invoked.

 The `refresh-expired` or `data-refresh-expired` parameter defines the behaviour when the token of a Turnstile widget has expired.

-By default the parameter is set to `auto` which will automatically make Turnstile obtain a fresh token.
-Upon regenerating the token automatically the `callback` - if specified - is invoked.
+By default, the parameter is set to `auto`, which will automatically instruct Turnstile to obtain a new token.
+Upon regenerating the token, the `callback`, if specified, is invoked.

 The visitor can also be instructed to manually obtain a new token by setting the `refresh-expired` parameter to `manual`.

 Additionally, specifying `never` will not result in a regeneration of a token, and the application using Turnstile will be responsible for obtaining a novel Turnstile token.

 ## Execution Modes

-By default Turnstille tokens are obtained for a visitor upon rendering of a widget (even in invisible mode).
-However, in some secenarios an application may want to embed Turnstile, but hold of obtaining the token until a certain point in time.
+By default, Turnstile tokens are obtained for a visitor upon the rendering of a widget (even in invisible mode).
+However, in some secenarios, an application may want to embed Turnstile, but defer obtaining the token until a certain point in time.
 This is where execution mode can be used to control when a token is being generated.

-There are two options: The token is automatically optained upon call of the `render()` function.
+There are two options:
+- The token is automatically optained upon call of the `render()` function.
-Alternatively, the token can be obtained after the `render()` function has been called, by invoking the `turnstile.execute(container: string | HTMLElement, jsParams?: RenderParameters)` function separately.
+- The token can be obtained after the `render()` function has been called, by invoking the `turnstile.execute(container: string | HTMLElement, jsParams?: RenderParameters)` function separately.
-This detaches the appareance and rendering of a widget from its execution.
+This detaches the appearance and rendering of a widget from its execution.

 ## Appearance Modes

-If a widget is visible (i.e. its type is not invisible) the appearance of the widget can be controled via the `appearance` parameter.
-By default, for visible widget types, `appearance` is set to `always` and makes widget is always visible.
-However, if `appearance` is set to execute, the widget will only become visible once it is in the process of obtaining a token (and afterwards).
+If a widget is visible, the appearance of the widget can be controled via the `appearance` parameter.

+By default, `appearance` is set to `always` for visible widget types.
+However, if `appearance` is set to execute, the widget will only become visible once it is in the process of obtaining a token and after.
 This is helpful in situations where `execute()` is called after `render()`.
-If `appearance` is set to `interaction-only` the widget will become only visible in cases where an interaction (e.g. clicking a checkbox et al.) is required.
+If `appearance` is set to `interaction-only`, the widget will become only visible in cases where an interaction is required.